m1tron/IOT/readme.md

 ![](img/final_design.png)

 Since this device will be placed in the attic, it might remain in its breadboard form.
 However, a simple cardboard box or other enclosure will probably be used to protect it from dust.
 The device can also run on batteries, but I am still missing a Schottky diode before both power sources can be connected at the same time (to prevent back feed).
 This will enable power redundancy, letting the system continuing to deliver updates even during a power outage.
 A free GPIO pin could even be used to monitor the VBUS pin to detect when this happens and publish this information.

+The solution could be improved as described above, and of course, it would also be interesting to place temperature sensors around the house.
+The DHT 11 Sensor allows for cabling up to 20 meters which would allow one to easily place one in every room.

+Complete power monitoring would also be nice.
+Tracking the incoming voltage supply for each phase.
+So there is definitely room for improvement.